Kazakhstan Food Forest Research

 Check out the wiki entries that we've made available for free in the sidebar to the right, and add your own photos and experiences with the plants!

-The wiki is built using open-source Drupal architecture in collaboration with the River Valley Tech Collective.
-As of April 2013, Apios has 165 perennial polycultures, over 700 perennial crops, and 118 paid subscribers, and a beta-testing site in Spanish for Mesoamerica and the Caribbean.
+The wiki is built using open-source Drupal architecture in collaboration with several web development firms.
+As of April 2014, Apios has 165 perennial polycultures, over 700 perennial crops, and 118 paid subscribers, and a beta-testing site in Spanish for Mesoamerica and the Caribbean.

 We also welcome volunteers with a solid knowledge of Drupal to help us develop the wiki.
 If you're interested, contact us for more information.